jay-deshmukh/dockerised-node-react-postgres/readme.md

-# Code Challenge

-> Welcome to our code challenge!
-This readme will get you started.

 ## Setup and run

 To run the server, just make sure you have [Docker](https://www.docker.com) installed and in a terminal run: